 To see Hamish Burgess' Celtic artwork please visit our Gallery page.

-Every Sunday - on Mana'o Radio 91.7 fm listen to our own Hamish (away ?til March 30th with Dan & Joel standing in) on the Maui Celtic Show on 'Sunday Solstice', for 2 hours of great Celtic music played by
+Every Sunday (but with a TEMPORARY break in April/May for moving/maintenance) - on Mana'o Radio 91.7 fm listen to our own Hamish on the Maui Celtic Show on 'Sunday Solstice', for 2 hours of great Celtic music played by

 Hamish of Maui Celtic from 8-10am.
 More details on our Celtic Events page.
 For those of you not living on the